Restaurant Promotion Ideas: Increase Sales With These 6 Campaigns

 4. The Craze of Seasonal Items

 Foodies with FOMO (fear of missing out) could be your ticket to increased profits.
-When a popular menu item is only available for a limited time, from pumpkin spice lattes to bbq rib sandwiches, foodies will stop at nothing to make sure they are part of the latest food fad.
+When a popular menu item is only available for a limited time, from pumpkin spice lattes to BBQ rib sandwiches, foodies will stop at nothing to make sure they are part of the latest food fad.

 What can you offer for a limited time that people will come back for as soon as they can get it again?